ammar1y/personal-website/_posts/English/2020/2020-02-12-Analysis-of-International-Football-Matches-Between-1872-and-2018.md

 ![](/assets/images/2020/fban-day.png)

 We can see that more matches occurred on **Sunday** than all other days of the week: 9,943 matches.
 Sunday is followed closely by **Wednesday** with 9,808 matches.
 On the opposite side, **Monday** witnessed the least number of matches: 2,313.

+## Summarized Results

+These summarized results don't substitute the results above but can help you remember somethings from the analysis.

+During the period between 1872 and 2018:

+- Sweden 🇸🇪 played matches more than any other country
+- German 🇩🇪 played World Cup matches more than any other country
+- Brazil 🇧🇷 won matches more than other countries
+- Finland 🇫🇮 lost matches more than other countries
+- Brazil 🇧🇷 has 461 *net* wins—more than any other country
+- Luxembourg 🇱🇺 has 276 *net* defeats—more than any other country
+- England 🏴󠁧󠁢󠁥󠁮󠁧󠁿 scored more goals than the rest
+- Brazil 🇧🇷 scored more goals in World Cup than the rest
+- Argentina 🇦🇷 and Uruguay 🇺🇾 played against each other more than any other two teams
+- 23.1% of international matches ended in draw
+- June witnessed more matches than other months
+- Sunday witnessed more matches than other days

 ## Future Work